Risk and assessment scoring configuration in Risk Manager

 To make any changes to the inherent risk score, you can go to the Configuration > Attribute Types page and make the required changes.

-• Assuming the risk factors selected to calculate the assessment score are Likelihood and Impact, and they are configured with a 3-point severity scale: Low = 1, Medium = 2, and High = 3.
+3. Assuming the risk factors selected to calculate the assessment score are Likelihood and Impact , and they are configured with a 3-point severity scale: Low = 1, Medium = 2, and High = 3.

-Based on the assessment score formula of (Likelihood x 100%) x (Impact x 100%), the scale can range as follows :
+Based on the assessment score formula of (Likelihood x 100%) x (Impact x 100%), the scale can range in the following ways:

 LikelihoodImpactValue